Scyntre2017/Scyntre2017.github.io/_posts/2017-07-28-ruby_-_iterating_through_iterators_each.markdown

 I first set `sum` equal to `0`.
 Then on each loop of `#each` I add the value of the number of that loop.
 Coming up with the sum of 45.

-I hope you have found these examples helpful and if you have any questions, feel free to contact me.
+I hope you have found these examples helpful.
+Remember, if you want your code to `return` something based on your manipulation of each item, you need to set a variable outside of the `#each` method and then modify it based on each item inside the `#each` method.
+If you have any questions, feel free to contact me.